AndreiM13/Electricity-Production-By-Source/README.md

 # Electricity_Production_By_Source

-this is a project for Data Visualization course made by 4 students from NOVA IMS
+This is a project for Data Visualization course made by 4 students from NOVA IMS.
+We recommend to open the app using Brave or Microsft Edge.